borgesenioc/borgesenioc/README.md

 **Backend Engineer | Building products that matter**
 ___

-I lead remote product development and operations teams focusing on enterprise network applications.
+I scope, design and build enterprise applications.
 Trained in backend, web and frontend engineering at Codecademy and Tripleten, I can deliver projects across the entire stack.
 My experience in SaaS operations has taught me the value of combining clear communication with technical expertise, enabling me to deliver reliable, user-focused software that balances quality and simplicity.

 <br>